Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 ## Finishing your work

-After your pull request (PR) is approved, merge your changes into the master.
+Once your pull request (PR) has been approved — great job! 🎉 You can now **merge your changes** into the ` master ` branch.

-That can be done using a merge commit or a squash commit.
+You can use either:

+- a **merge commit**, or
-The last one keeps the history cleaner, but can give difficulties when another issue is based on this branch.
+- a **squash commit** (this keeps the history cleaner, but can cause issues if another branch depends on your work).

-Note that the release notes are generated using the title of the PR, so check the title for typos and make sure it is understandable for others.

-After the merge the branch must be deleted.
+Before merging, double-check your **PR title**:

+- The title is used to automatically generate the release notes.
+Please make sure it’s free of typos and clearly describes your change.

+After merging, don’t forget to **delete your branch** — keeping things tidy helps everyone!

 # Documentation
+We aim to make both our code and our scientific background easy to understand and extend.

+- **Scientific background**:
-Algorithms are described in the scientific background.
+Algorithms are explained in the *Scientific Background* document, which follows the Deltares corporate identity.
-This document uses the Deltares corporate identity, and may be hard to generate.
-The body of the manual is plain latex, so that can be updated by externals.
+While generating this document can be complex, the main body is written in plain LaTeX, so external contributors can update it if needed.
+- **Python examples**:

-Python code is documented with examples in a notebook.
+Python functionality should be demonstrated with **examples in a Jupyter notebook**.

-Code should have inline documentation for each class and all the public methods and members.
+This helps users understand how to apply your code in real-world scenarios.
+- **Inline documentation**:
+Each **class**, and all **public methods and members**, should have clear inline documentation.
+A few well-written comments can save future contributors (including you!) a lot of time.

 Example:
 ```